-Imagine driving with a can of paint in the backseat of your car and you hit an unexpected bump, resulting in the paint spilling all over the upholstery.
-That catastrophic image is relatively unlikely, but certainly not unheard of.
-In fact, it's an issue that our technicians at Spiffy have come across on a number of occasions, which required a comprehensive plan of attack in order to ensure an interior cleaning that matches our standard.
+Imagine driving with a can of paint in the backseat of your car and you hit an unexpected bump, resulting in spilled paint all over the upholstery.
+That catastrophic image is relatively unlikely, but certainly not impossible.
+In fact, it's an issue that our technicians at Spiffy have come across on a number of occasions.
+Paint spills of any kind require a comprehensive plan of attack to prevent the wet paint from staining your car's interior.

-Let's dive into what the best DIY practices are for spilled latex or acrylic paint in your care, before taking our most recent experience as an example of how our technicians handle the problem.
+Let's dive into what the best DIY practices are for spilled latex or acrylic paint in your car, before taking our most recent experience as an example of how our Technicians handle the problem.

 We have to give a big shout-out to our amazing technician Zach, who put in the hard work necessary to achieve such a stunning result.
-If you ever find yourself with a mess in your car that seems out of control, be sure to act fast and trust the experts by making Spiffy your go-to cleaning solution!
+If you find yourself with a mess in your car that seems out of control, like spilled paint, be sure to act fast and trust the experts by making Spiffy your go-to cleaning solution!